MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-The GCP Artefact Registry consists of the inference-image that was automatically created using the docker.dockerfile connected to our repository.
-We are not able to access the Artefact Registry at this point because the billing account associated with the project has run out of credits.
-I tried associating both (!) my credit cards to a new billing account to access the Artefact Registry but both were declined.
+The GCP Artifact Registry consisted of the inference-image that was automatically created using the docker.dockerfile connected to our repository.
+We were not able to access the Artifact Registry at this point because the billing account associated with the project ran out of credits.
+We tried associating two credit cards to a new billing account to access the Artefact Registry but both were declined.

 ![GCP Registry](figures/nope.png)